PathToSharePoint/React-PPP-PnP/README.md

-# React-PPP-PnP
+# react-ppp-pnp

- Property Pane Portal demo with PnP Community controls
+## Summary

+Shared as demo for debugging purposes.